 Marbled paper: Decorative paper (you can use it for your liner) marked with swirling patterns, similar to the surface of marble.

 Matte: Paper with a non-reflective finish; depending on the thickness, it can be used for the invitation.

-Mylar: Foil-like paper with a shiny, mirror-like finish.
-It's best for envelopes as opposed to invitations because ink doesn't print well on it -- it's almost like writing on a sheet of plastic.
+Mylar: Foil-like paper with a shiny, reflective finish.
+It's best for envelopes as opposed to invitations because ink doesn't print well on it—it's almost like writing on a sheet of plastic.

 Parchment: Cloudy, translucent paper, generally used as a decorative element rather than for the invitation itself.